 Today, we start with the Spleen.
-Located on the right side of the abdomen, the spleen takes food in, transports it and transforms it into chi (vital energy), and blood.
+Located on the left side of the abdomen, the spleen takes food in, transports it and transforms it into chi (vital energy), and blood.
 The spleen is responsible for raising chi.

 The meridian line itself starts inside the big toenail, runs inside the foot, up the leg on the inside but closer to the front, into the groin, up from the abdomen to the chest, and ends at the armpit.
 Try tracing this line with your finger or the palm of your hand so you get a sense of where it is.

 When out of balance, we ruminate on thoughts, the energy slows and becomes sluggish, and worry sets in.
 There’s remorse, regret, self-doubt and suspicion.
 If you have a lot of anxiety, consider a yin practice entered around the spleen.

 When in balance, there’s faith, honesty, acceptance and truthfulness.

 The spleen is associated with the earth element, late summer, and the colour yellow.

 Hold each pose for anywhere between 3-7 minutes.
 Ensure that you support yourself in your poses, and that you listen to your body.

 Wide Legged Child’s Pose